…And the wind lifting the song, and interrupting it,

 Homage to a great poet, but also a purposeful echo.
 Not one I expect one reader in a thousand to hear, but that’s all right.
 Sometimes the influences are more obvious; sometimes they’re subtle.

-In my upcoming release, Empire’s Reckoning, there is a stronger echo of a classic tale of exile, purposely done.
+In my 2020 release, Empire’s Reckoning, there is a stronger echo of a classic tale of exile, purposely done.
 I was acknowledging the importance of a certain – what? – story, mythology, archetype? – in my soul, when I chose to do this.
 In this case – and I’m not going to tell you what it is – it influenced both how the plot develops and a specific setting in the story.
 Some readers will see it.
 Some with recognize a familiarity but won’t quite identify its source.
 Some may do neither.
 All of this is, again, all right.
 Books speak to us on different levels, and writers write on different levels, too, and sometimes we don’t fully know what those are.
 But it too is about exile.

 Edward Said, in Reflections on Exile and Other Essays, wrote